Transmutation based Quantum Simulation for Non-unitary Dynamics: Numerical discretization

 Based on \eqref{eq:psi-duhamel}, we define the discrete target at time $T>0$ by the Kannai Gaussian integral

 with

 We also introduce the Gaussian tail function

 Since $U(s)$ is unitary and $\kappa_T$ is integrable on $\mathbb{R}$, all integrals above are absolutely convergent, and Fubini's theorem applies.
-Exchanging the order of integration reduces the nested term in \eqref{eq:I1I2} to a one-dimensional integral of the form.
-More precisely, one obtains the representation
+Exchanging the order of integration gives the one-dimensional representation.
+More precisely, one obtains

 where the scalar kernel $\Lambda_T$ is given by